coffemate/SuperFreezZ/README.md

 Copyright (c) 2015 axxapy
 Copyright (c) 2018 Hocceruser

-SuperFreeze is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SuperFreezZ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-SuperFreeze is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SuperFreezZ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with SuperFreeze.
+You should have received a copy of the GNU General Public License along with SuperFreezZ.
 If not, see <http://www.gnu.org/licenses/>.
 ```

 ------------------------------------------------------------------

-SuperFreeze contains files additionally distributed under the MIT license.
+SuperFreezZ contains files additionally distributed under the MIT license.
 For these files you may choose between GPLv3-or-later (see above) and MIT (see below).
 These files are:

 ```
 build.gradle